Dacia Duster

-The Dacia Duster is a family of automobiles produced and marketed jointly by the French manufacturer Renault and its Romanian subsidiary Dacia since 2010.
-It is currently in its second generation, launched in the autumn of 2017.
-It is marketed as the Renault Duster in certain markets such as Latin America, Russia, Ukraine, Asia, the Middle East, South Africa, and New Zealand.
+The Dacia Duster is a family of subcompact crossovers produced and marketed jointly by the French manufacturer Renault and its Romanian subsidiary Dacia since 2010, currently in its third generation.
+It is marketed as the Renault Duster in certain markets such as Latin America, Russia, Ukraine, Asia, the Middle East, South Africa, Australia and New Zealand.
 The first generation was rebadged and restyled as the Nissan Terrano in CIS countries and India.
 It was introduced in March 2010, and is the third model of the Dacia brand based on the Logan platform, after the Sandero.

 The four-door double cab pick-up was launched at the end of 2015 in South America, marketed as the Renault Duster Oroch, while the single cab Dacia Duster Pick-Up was introduced in 2020.

+Renault Duster is by far the most popular car among Ukrainian law enforcement agencies and other government bodies, with some 1500 of those procured in 2024 alone.

 First generation (HS; 2010)

 Design

 The Duster was initially introduced in the ice racing version prepared for the Andros Trophy, presented for the first time on 17 November 2009.
 The production version was revealed to the media on 8 December 2009, and was subsequently launched at the Geneva Motor Show in March 2010.

 Based on the B0 platform, the Duster measures 4.31 m in length, 1.82 m in width and has 210 mm of ground clearance.
-Its luggage space has a volume of up to 475 L, while with the rear benchseat folded and tipped forward, its carrying ability can exceed 1600 L.
+Its luggage space has a volume of up to 475 L, while with the rear bench seat folded and tipped forward, its carrying ability can exceed 1600 L.

 The first-generation Duster was offered with two-wheel drive or four-wheel-drive.
-The 4x4 variants make use of Nissan's all-wheel drive system, which allows the driver to choose from three different driving modes: Auto, in which the rear-wheel drive is engaged automatically in case the front wheels lose grip, Lock, whereby 50 per cent of torque is consistently fed through the rear axle, and 2WD where the transmission is locked into front-wheel drive for maximum fuel efficiency.
+The 4x4 variants make use of Nissan's all-wheel drive system, which allows the driver to choose from three different driving modes: Auto, in which the rear-wheel drive is engaged automatically in case the front wheels lose grip, Lock, the rear axle spins at the same speed as the front, and 2WD where the transmission is locked into front-wheel drive for maximum fuel efficiency.

 The Renault 4 had some influence on the Duster's design.

 Facelift

 In September 2013, the facelifted Dacia Duster was presented at the Frankfurt Motor Show.
 The exterior received important changes in the front with a new chromed grille and redesigned headlights, restyled roof bars, new 16-inch wheels and modest modifications in the rear.
 The interior was also renewed, with design and features similar to those introduced the previous year on the new models in the Dacia line-up.
-A new TCe 125 1.2 liter direct-injection turbo engine was introduced.
+A new TCe 125 1.2-litre direct-injection turbo engine was introduced.

 In 2016, the Duster received a new steering wheel and a Blackshadow trim.